 1. Off-Spin

-- Bowled by a right-arm bowler spinning the ball from off side to leg side (for a right-handed batsman).
+Off-spin is bowled by a right-arm bowler and the ball spins from the off side to the leg side for a right-handed batsman.

 2. Leg-Spin

-- Bowled by a right-arm bowler spinning the ball from leg side to off side.
+Bowled by a right-arm bowler, it spins the ball from the leg side to the off side for a right-handed batsman.

 Common Spin Bowling Techniques